International Phonetic Alphabet: Standard orthographies and case variants

-IPA letters have been incorporated into the alphabets of various languages, notably via the Africa Alphabet in many sub-Saharan languages such as Hausa, Fula, Akan, Gbe languages, Manding languages, Lingala, etc. Capital case variants have been created for use in these languages.
-For example, Kabiyè of northern Togo has Ɖ ɖ, Ŋ ŋ, Ɣ ɣ, Ɔ ɔ, Ɛ ɛ, Ʋ ʋ.
-These, and others, are supported by Unicode, but appear in Latin ranges other than the IPA extensions.
+However, casing is required by language orthographies that incorporate IPA letters.
+Such orthographies are used for many sub-Saharan languages such as Hausa, Fula, Akan, Gbe languages, Manding languages and Lingala, often via the Africa Alphabet.
+They are also found in North American languages such as Okanagan and Comox, often via Americanist phonetic notation, which is slowly converging toward IPA.
+Capital variants of IPA letters have been created for use in these languages.
+For example, Kabiyè of northern Togo has the casing pairs Ɖ ɖ, Ɛ ɛ, Ɣ ɣ, Ŋ ŋ, Ɔ ɔ and Ʋ ʋ.
+These capitals, and others, are supported by Unicode, but appear in Latin ranges other than the IPA extensions.